joeywhelan/serverless-js/assets/article.md

 ```

 ## Semantic Search ##
-I next perform a semantic search with the [Javascript client](https://www.elastic.co/docs/reference/elasticsearch/clients/javascript/api-reference#_search) on the indexed 'articles' data set.
+Next, perform a semantic search on the indexed "articles" dataset.
 Note that the query embedding step is handled automatically.
 ### Code ###
 ```javascript
 async function semanticSearch(client, indexName, text) {